-One of the most effective ways of dealing with this issue is to groom and develop internal talent – young people who have been in the organization, are loyal and are familiar with internal processes.
+One of the most effective ways of dealing with this issue is to mentor and develop internal talent – young people who have been in the organization, are loyal and are familiar with internal processes.

-This focus on talent transmission and succession management leads to a continuity in important positions when senior leaders call it a day.
+This focus on talent transmission and succession management leads to continuity in important positions when senior leaders call it a day.

-But, first it is very important to take stock of which positions require succession management, what are the skills required and how many people are required to be groomed.
+There are some important phases involved in talent transmission and succession management.
+But, first, it is very important to take stock of which positions require succession management, what skills are required and how many people are required to be groomed.

-- Identifying Talent Needs
+Identifying Talent Needs

-While identifying talent needs, it is critical to differentiate competencies required for different roles – is it a direct client facing role?
+While identifying talent needs, it is critical to differentiate competencies required for different roles – is it a direct client-facing role?
 Or is it a role which involves a lot of analytical skill?

 Also, is the role at an executive level or at a mid-managerial level?
-Different roles require different type of skills – while some require a greater level of creative potential, others require strong analytical abilities.
+Different roles require different types of skills – while some require a greater level of creative potential, others require strong analytical abilities.

-- Performance And Skills Assessment
+Performance And Skills Assessment

 The next phase involves the assessment of performance and skills.
 To be able to function effectively in a position of higher responsibility, an individual needs to have a certain set of skills.

 This stage of talent data gathering ensures that the candidates chosen have suitable profiles, and are capable of taking on more responsibility.

-Once all the data is obtained, performance mapping needs to be carried out to determine if the candidate is ready, and if there are any gap areas.
+Once all the data is obtained, performance mapping needs to be carried out to determine if the candidate is ready and if there are any gap areas.

 The individual’s skills need to be developed and shaped according to the type of role that he or she is being groomed for.

-A well defined Talent Transmission and Succession Management program helps the organization focus on future needs and challenges, and groom internal talent to become competent leaders.
+A well-defined Talent Transmission and Succession Management program helps the organization focus on future needs and challenges, and groom internal talent to become competent leaders.